jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 #### RESTful Routes to CRUD Mapping

-Since the gateway we are building will be specific to projects we will make sure to follow the same **RESTful Routes to CRUD Mapping** schema we implemented in the previous unit.
+Since the gateway we are building will be specific to **/projects** we will make sure to follow the same **RESTful Routes to CRUD Mapping** schema we implemented in the previous unit.
+This means associating **routes, methods and path params**.

-Although the route names are different, the routes themselves represent CRUD routes.

 HTTP  | URI  | CRUD Operation | Controller | Has Data
 -----------|------------------|------------------|:---:|:---: